-In keeping with the provisions of the Agricultural Credit Act of 1987, Title 5 “State Mediation Programs,” the State of Utah has implemented the following voluntary mediation program, the Utah Agricultural Mediation Program (UMAP).
+In keeping with the provisions of the Agricultural Credit Act of 1987, Title 5 “State Mediation Programs,” the State of Utah has implemented a voluntary mediation program, the Utah Agricultural Mediation Program (UMAP).

-It is important for farmers, ranchers and the agriculture community to understand what mediation is and how it is being implemented in Utah.
+We feel it is important for farmers, ranchers and the agriculture community to understand what mediation is and how it might benefit them.

-UAMP can mediate agricultural disputes between farmers and ranchers and USDA throughout the State of Utah.
+UAMP can mediate agricultural disputes between farmers and ranchers throughout the State of Utah.
 The program is administered by the Utah Department of Agriculture and Food and has been certified by the U.S. Department of Agriculture.

 The UAMP provides a voluntary alternative to litigation, arbitration, or formal appeals through the use of an impartial third party mediator.
 The mediator facilitates communication and assists the parties in resolving their disputes.
 Mediation allows disputing parties to discuss options in a controlled setting and provides all parties the opportunity to express their views and provide input toward the solution.
 The mediation process is an extension of the traditional negotiation process with the addition of a third party to assist in negotiations.

-When the bills pile up, so do the misunderstandings between borrower and lender.
 Mediation brings the disputing parties together in a neutral setting with a trained, impartial mediation to work out a solution where everyone “wins”.
 For example, in agricultural loan disputes, mediation provides a forum for borrowers and creditors to resolve their financial disputes and explore any options that can keep the family farmer in business and keep our rural communities viable.

-The process promotes calm and rational discussion of the issues to identify goals and options, reduce fault-finding and construct a plan that will benefit borrowers as well as creditors.
+The process promotes calm and rational discussion of the issues to identify goals and options, reduce fault-finding and construct a plan.
 All participants in the mediation process get to speak and be heard.
 Mediation is an efficient and economical way to resolve disputes.

 However, this is a voluntary settlement process.
 Mediation is not legally binding and the mediator has no power to find fault or impose a particular solution.
 The goal is to help all parties to reach agreement on an acceptable course of action.

-Contact the Utah Agricultural Mediation Program at (801) 982-2200 to request mediation service.
-They will contact all of the parties involved to arrange their participation and will help assemble the necessary information, and will schedule the mediation at a mutually agreeable time and location.
+Contact the Utah Agricultural Mediation Program at (801) 982-2200 to request mediation services.
+UAMP will contact all of the parties involved, will help assemble the necessary information, and will schedule the mediation at a mutually agreeable time and location.

-The mediation process can be initiated by an agricultural producer that has received an adverse determination from the Farm Service Agency, the Natural Resource and Conservation Service, the National Forest Service, or any agricultural lender, by contacting UAMP.
+The mediation process can be initiated by an agricultural producer by contacting UAMP.